holycrap872/ucls-ms-intro-to-cs/Administration/course_overview.md

 #### Objectives:

-- Discuss how technology and magic can appear very similar to the uninitiated.
-- Appreciate how different disciplines utilize abstraction.
+- Appreciate how different disciplines utilize abstraction
-- Describe daily activities at different levels of abstraction.
+- Describe daily activities at different levels of abstraction
-- Identify what elements of a problem need to be represented and which ones can be abstracted away.
+- Understand abstraction as a fundamental part of communication
+- Articulate how functions are examples of abstraction

 #### Essential Questions:

-- What is the difference between magic and technology?
 - What is abstraction and why is it useful?
-- How can different layers of abstraction be used to communicate effectively?
+- How can different layers of abstraction be used to reason effectively?

 #### Formative Assessments: